atsushii/atsushii/README.md

 # Hi there 🍣 I'm Atsushi

 Software Engineer with 2 years of experience focusing on the backend and infrastructure.
-Regularly writes dev.to the article what I learned.
-Perssionating to build something new to solve problems.
+Passionate about sharing knowledge and regularly contributing articles to dev.to, detailing my learning experiences.
+Dedicated to innovating and creating solutions to address real-world challenges.

-Currently, building on MigratusAI to help people migrate overseas with less cost and missed opportunities.
+Currently, building on MigratusAI to aimed at facilitating cost-effective and efficient overseas migration, minimizing missed opportunities for individuals.

 📩 Contact:
 - atsushimiyamoto07@gmail.com